-- b) Before such work is undertaken, the LGB and the Headteacher must take into account: - the needs of the School and its pupils; - the benefits that the activity would bring to the School; - the impact of any absence on other staff, including their workload; and - the workload and work-life balance of all the individuals concerned. - c) In particular, before reaching a view the Trust should satisfy itself that these matters have been fully considered within the School's leadership team. - d) Arrangements for payment for external work, including personal remuneration, will be approved by the Board of Trustees and decisions duly minuted. - e) The Headteacher and LGB should monitor the operation of the arrangements and their impact on staff and pupils and take action where arrangements prove to be unsatisfactory. - f) The disposition of any payment, including personal remuneration, for external services must be agreed in advance in accordance with the determinations of the Trust.
+- a) Any services provided by the Headteacher of one school to another school must be authorised formally by the Trust and, where the work extends over more than a 12 month period, the agreement of the Trust must be formally reviewed annually or sooner if appropriate.
+The Trust should also agree arrangements for terminating such work. - b) Before such work is undertaken, the Trust and the Headteacher must take into account: - o the needs of the School and its pupils; - o the benefits that the activity would bring to the School; - o the impact of any absence on other staff, including their workload; and - o the workload and work-life balance of all the individuals concerned. - c) In particular, before reaching a view the Trust should satisfy itself that these matters have been fully considered within the School's leadership team. - d) Arrangements for payment for external work, including personal remuneration, will be approved by the Board of Trustees and decisions duly minuted. - e) The Trust and Headteacher should monitor the operation of the arrangements and their impact on staff and pupils and take action where arrangements prove to be unsatisfactory. - f) The disposition of any payment, including personal remuneration, for external services must be agreed in advance in accordance with the determinations of the Trust.
 The terms of such an agreement must be set out in a memorandum signed by the CEO and the Headteacher and any other members of staff involved. - g) Any income derived from external sources for the work of a School's staff should accrue to the School.
-The Trust should decide whether it would be appropriate for individual members of staff to receive additional remuneration for these activities and, if so, determine the appropriate amount. - h) The LGB should ensure that any expenses incurred by the individual as a result of taking on additional work are reimbursed, unless they are accounted for elsewhere.
+The Trust should decide whether it would be appropriate for individual members of staff to receive additional remuneration for these activities and, if so, determine the appropriate amount. - h) The Trust should ensure that any expenses incurred by the individual as a result of taking on additional work are reimbursed, unless they are accounted for elsewhere.

-22.11 Salary Sacrifice Arrangements
+19.11 Salary Sacrifice Arrangements